zipper3030/intro-to-pygame/WorkshopGuide.md

         self.x_pos += self.SPEED
 ```

 Because we want our enemies to move around, we also need to give them a speed.
 We'll set it at 5 for now.
-Next, we set up our initializer, inheriting from the parent class using `super()`.
+Next, we set up our initializer, again inheriting from the parent class using `super()`.

 Next, we write the logic for the enemy movement itself in a new method `move()`.
 Because we also don't want our enemies to move off screen, we pass in `max_width` as a parameter.
 Ultimately, we'd like our enemies to move both the the left and to the right of the screen.
 So, we check if the enemies x-position is 20 pixels to the right of the left-hand side of the screen, and if so, set the constant `SPEED` to a positive value using the `abs()` function (meaning the enemy will move right).
 Otherwise, if the enemy reaches the right-hand side of the screen, we set speed to a negative value (meaning the enemy will move left).
 Finally, we add whatever value the speed is to the x-position, effectively moving the enemy back and forth across the screen.

 Next, we will need to instantiate a new enemy object.
-In our `runGame()` method, just below our `player_character` object, create a new enemy object towards the bottom of the screen:
+In our `runGame()` method, just below our `player_character` object creation, create a new enemy object towards the bottom of the screen:

 ```python
     enemy_0 = EnemyCharacter('enemy.png', 20, 600, 50, 50)